UISPIN is an RDF-based framework to describe user interfaces for rendering

 as text fields side by side.

-UISPIN is an open framework that can be used to attach RDF-based metadata
+SPARQL Web Pages is an open framework that can be used to attach RDF-based metadata

 to resources and classes to help generic browsers display attractive and